-If one neglects the quark masses in $\mathcal{L}{QCD}$ and quantum corrections, the semi-classical QCD Lagrangian has no apparent mass scale and is effectively conformal.
-Since there are no dimensionful parameters in $\mathcal{L}{QCD}$ , QCD is apparently scaleless.
-This observation allows one to apply the anti-de Sitter/Conformal Field Theory (AdS/CFT) duality [204] to semi-classical QCD; the basis for LFHQCD which is discussed in more detail below.

-The strong force is effectively conformal at high- $Q^2$ (Bjorken scaling), and at low $Q^2$ , one observes the freezing of $\alpha_s(Q^2)$ [87].
-The observation of conformal symmetry at high- $Q^2$ (Bjorken scaling) is a key feature of QCD.
-More recently, studying the conformal symmetry of QCD at low $Q^2$ has provided new insights into hadron structure, as will be discussed in the next section.
+Once the quark masses are neglected, the classical QCD Lagrangian \mathcal{L}{QCD} has no apparent mass scale and is effectively conformal.
+Since there are no dimensionful parameters in \mathcal{L}{QCD} , QCD is apparently scaleless.
+This observation allows one to apply the AdS/CFT duality [215] to semi-classical QCD, which is the basis for LFHQCD discussed next.
+The strong force is effectively conformal at high- Q^2 (Bjorken scaling), and at low Q^2 , one observes the freezing of $\alpha_s(Q^2)$ [91].
+The observation of conformal symmetry at high- Q^2 (Bjorken scaling) is a key feature of QCD.
+More recently, studying the conformal symmetry of QCD at low Q^2 has provided new insights into hadron structure, as will be discussed in the next section.
+However, these signals for conformal scaling fails at intermediate Q^2 because of quantum corrections - the QCD coupling $\alpha_s(Q^2)/\Lambda_s^2$ then depends on the mass scale Λ_s (the scale arising from quantum effects and the dimensional transmutation property arising from renormalization).
+The QCD mass scale also appears as σ{str} (the string tension appearing in heavy quark phenomenology) and as κ Page 59 of 177

-However, these signals for conformal scaling fails at intermediate $Q^2$ because of quantum corrections - the QCD coupling $\alpha_s(Q^2)/\Lambda_s^2$ then depends on the mass scale $\Lambda_s$ (the scale arising from quantum effects and the dimensional transmutation property arising from renormalization).
-The QCD mass scale also appears as $\sigma$ (the string tension appearing in heavy quark phenomenology) and as $\kappa$ (LFHQCD's universal scale) which controls the slope of Regge trajectories.
-The pion decay constant $f{\pi}$ , characterizing the dynamical breaking of chiral symmetry, can also be related to these mass scales [205].
-Other characteristic mass scales exist, see [87].
+(LFHQCD's universal scale) which controls the slope of Regge trajectories.
+The pion decay constant f{π} , characterizing the dynamical breaking of chiral symmetry, can also be related to these mass scales [216].
+Other characteristic mass scales exist, see [91].

-4.4 The light-front holographic QCD approximation
+4.4 The light-front holographic QCD approach

-LF quantization allows a rigorous and exact formulation of QCD, in particular in its nonperturbative domain.
-Hadrons. i.e., quark bound-states, are described on the LF by a relativistic Schrödinger-like equation, see Section 3.1.3.
-All components of this equation can in principle be obtained from QCD's Lagrangian; In practice, the effective confining potential entering the equation has been obtained only in (1+1) dimensions [206].
-The complexity of such computations grows quickly with dimensions and in (3+1) dimensions, the confining potential must be obtained from other than first-principle calculations.
-An important possibility is to use LFHQCD [33].
+LF quantization allows for a rigorous and exact formulation of QCD, in particular in its nonperturbative domain.
+Hadrons. i.e., bound-states of quarks, are described on the LF by a relativistic Schrödinger-like equation, see Section 3.1.3.
+All components of this equation can in principle be obtained from the QCD Lagrangian; In practice, the effective confining potential entering the equation has been obtained only in (1+1)dimensions [217].
+The complexity of such computations grows quickly with dimensions and in (3+1) dimensions, the confining potential must be obtained from other than firstprinciple calculations.
+An important possibility is to use the LFHQCD framework [35].

-LFHQCD is based on the isomorphism between the group of isometries of a 5- dimensional anti-de-Sitter space (AdS5) and the SO(4,2) group of conformal transformations in physical spacetime.
-The isomorphism generates a correspondence between a strongly interacting conformal field theory (CFT) in d-dimensions and a weakly interacting, classical gravity-type theory in d + 1-dimensional AdS space [204].
-Since the strong interaction is approximately conformal and strongly coupled in its low $Q^2$ regime, gravity calculations can be mapped onto the (d-dimensional) boundary of AdS space - representing the physical Minkowski spacetime-to create an approximation for QCD.
-This approach to QCD based on the "the gauge/gravity correspondence", namely, the mapping of a gravity theory in a 5-dimensional AdS space onto its 4-dimensional boundary explains the nomenclature "holographic".
-In this approach, the fifth-dimension coordinate z of AdS5 space corresponds to the LF variable $\zeta{\perp} = x{\perp} \sqrt{x(1-x)}$ , the invariant transverse separation between the $q\bar{q}$ constituents of a meson.
-Here x is the LF fraction $\frac{k^+}{P^+}$ .
-The holographic correspondence [207] relating z to $\zeta$ can be deduced from the fact that the formula for hadronic electromagnetic [208] and gravitational [209] form factors in AdS space matches [210] their corresponding expressions for form factors of composite hadrons in the LF [154, 155, 56].
+LFHQCD is based on the isomorphism between the group of isometries of a 5dimensional anti-de-Sitter space (AdS5) and the SO(4, 2) group of conformal transformations in physical spacetime.
+The isomorphism generates a correspondence between a strongly interacting conformal field theory (CFT) in d-dimensions and a weakly interacting, classical gravity-type theory in d + 1-dimensional AdS space [215].
+Since the strong interaction is approximately conformal and strongly coupled at low Q^2 , gravity calculations can be mapped onto the boundary of AdS space - representing the physical Minkowski spacetime - to create an approximation for QCD.
+This approach based on the "gauge/gravity correspondence", i.e., the mapping of a gravity theory in a 5-dimensional AdS space onto its 4-dimensional boundary, explains the nomenclature "holographic".
+In this approach, the fifth-dimension coordinate z of AdS_5 space corresponds to the LF variable $\zeta{\perp} = x{\perp} \sqrt{x(1+x)}$, the invariant transverse separation between the $q\bar{q}$ constituents of a meson.
+Here x is the LF fraction $\frac{k^+}{P^+}$.
+The holographic correspondence [218] relating z to ζ can be deduced from the fact that the formulae for hadronic electromagnetic [219] and gravitational [220] form factors in AdS space match [221] their corresponding expressions for form factors of composite hadrons in the LF [166, 167].